-Central Lyon Community School District Parental Directions to

-Withhold Student/Directory Information for Education Purposes, for 20 - 20 school year.
+Central Lyon Community School District Parental Directions to Withhold Student/Directory Information for Education Purposes, for 20\\ - 20\\ school year.

-Student Name: Date of Birth

-School: Grade:

-(Signature of Parent/Legal Guardian/Custodian of Child) (Date)

-This form must be returned to your child's school no later than the first day of school of the new school year.
+• · · - - , Student Name: Date of Birth School: Grade: (Signature of Parent/Legal Guardian/Custodian of Child) (Date) This form must be returned to your child's school no later than t he first day of school of the new school year · no mot day of concor of the now concor year.
 Additional forms are available at your child's school.